-Email will consistently find itself as a top threat vector since it’s a staple in the workplace that everyone uses.
+Email will consistently find itself as a top threat vector since it’s a staple in the workplace that everyone uses, which is why securing your email is crucial.
 The attack surface presented by email is massive and it has become the primary target of phishing attacks which have the capacity to spread malware.
 Email security, which includes the techniques and technologies used to protect accounts and communications, has become more and more critical in the modern workplace.
 The fact that email contains sensitive information coupled with the growing popularity of cloud-based email makes a tempting attack surface for bad actors.

 Emails travel between networks and servers and do not go directly to the recipient.
 Before landing in an inbox, an email may pass through vulnerable and unsecured locations, which always comes with a risk regardless of if your computer itself is secure from an attacker.
 Hackers are smart and can easily deceive you by impersonating a sender or manipulating email content by accessing the metadata.
 With that being said, email security is crucial and should not be an afterthought of your organization’s cyber security plan.